fenbf/cpp17features/readme.md

 derived d1{{}, 1};          // the base is value initialized
 ```

-so tu sum up: from the standard:
+To sum up: from the standard:

 > An aggregate is an array or a class with:
 * no user-provided constructors (including those inherited from a base class),